CyberSource/cybersource-sdk-java/README.md

         example customHttpClass= <packagename.customHttpClass>
       - The custom HTTP Class must have a three argument constructor which accepts MerchantConfig, DocumentBuilder and LoggerWrapper as argument.
 Then it should call the constructor of the parent class.
     - `merchantConfigCacheEnabled` If this property is set to true (default value is false) it will cache the merchantConfig object based on keyAlias/merchantID
+     -If cache enabled is true, for single merchant id, if you change any properties after first initialization, it will not reflect.
 - Build this project using Maven.
   - `mvn clean` - Cleans the Project
   - `mvn install` - Builds the project and creates a jar file of client SDK.
 Includes running all unit tests and integration tests